NabeelGhalib/nabeelghalib.github.io/Road Accident Analysis & Dashboard/README.md

 ![Dashboard](Dashboard.png)

 - Pivot Tables & Charts summarize key findings dynamically.
-- Interactivity Features
-The dashboard includes a Filter Panel that allows users to dynamically filter data based on:
+- The dashboard includes a Filter Panel that allows users to dynamically filter data based on:
   - Year, Month, and Day
   - Urban and Rural Locations
 - This enables users to explore trends and insights more efficiently by selecting specific filters.